-Karluk Manor includes 46 furnished efficiency units.
+Karluk Manor is the inaugural Housing First facility in Alaska and includes 46 furnished efficiency units.
 Each unit is approximately 220 ft2 and includes one bathroom.
 The first building is a two-story structure with 10 units.
 The building has a main entrance/lobby area, an office, a laundry facility, and a storage room.
 The second building includes 36 units and is an elevated two-story structure with parking underneath.

 Who is Eligible to Live at Karluk Manor?